Sam Brind holds a master's in physics with theoretical physics from the University of Manchester. He also enjoys reading about history.

 - British casualties will almost reach 60,000 on the first day of the Somme; this is the worst day in the history of the British army.

-- The somme battle will be the bloodiest battle on the western front.
+- The Battle of the Somme will be the bloodiest battle on the Western Front.

 - 27th - Romania begins mobilisation and declares war on Austria-Hungary.

 - 28th - Germany declares war on Romania.